 The purpose of the adopted Economic Development Plan by City Council is to present a clear plan of action for improving business conditions and attracting and retaining employees.
-The proposed amendment meets with the goal and intent of the Economic Development Plan by providing opportunities for existing and new business to expand and relocate their businesses.
+Though the proposed code amendment does not specifically further the goals of the Economic Development Plan, it does help create a situation in which the Code can be administered consistently and equitably regardless of when the lighting was installed.

-The Planning Commission will make a recommendation to City Council on June 28, 2016.
+The Planning Commission forwards a recommendation of approval to City Council from their regularly scheduled meeting held on June 28, 2016.